Description

 - Delivery teams can arrange cartons in vehicles with fewer shifts or falls

-- Brands can highlight special editions or offers on the lid area
+- Brands can show special editions or short-run labels on the lid area

 - Shelf staff spend less time adjusting or straightening front rows